From the founder of the Holosapiens Project

 • hot-phlegm symptoms - barking cough with thick, yellow or green phlegm, asthma

-In the cases of “hot phlegm” the heat has thickened the phlegm making it yellow or green in color and more difficult to expectorate.
+In the cases of “hot phlegm” the heat has condensed the phlegm making it yellow or green in color and more difficult to expectorate.
 The cough is profound with a “barking” quality.
 A typical symptom for hot-phlegm in the Lung is asthma.
 (1)

 Treatment